andordavoti/todoaholic/README.md

   - Press "H" to go "home" and view your current tasks
   - Press "T" to view the timeline
   - Press "P" to view your profile

+## Future plans

+- Support Windows & Linux (will be added when FlutterFire is supported on the platforms: [FlutterFire Desktop](https://github.com/invertase/flutterfire_desktop))
+- Calendar integration
+- Recurring tasks (tasks that repeat every day, week or month)
+- Sign in with Apple, Google, GitHub, etc.

 ## Known issues